 Our Take on Gravity Forms

 Gravity Forms is an online form builder tool that you can use to create eye-catching and responsive forms for all devices.
 Gravity Forms allows you to include more than 30 form fields to collect various data from users.
 These fields can be validated automatically to ensure you only receive the necessary data for your purposes.
 Gravity Forms offers different features to make form submissions easier for users.
 They can save their progress and complete the submission later.
 Conditional logic is one of the powerful features of this tool, but it might take some time for beginners to get familiar with it.
 The language support isn’t as good as other form builders.
 And there are no visual buttons or editing options to customize the form elements without writing CSS codes.
-The pricing starts from $41 per month, which seems to be a bit more expensive than its competitors.
-As you go to higher plans, the pricing also increases drastically.
+Their pricing starts from $59 per year, which is a great value compared to other online form builders.